mcdonc/.nixconfig/videos/modules/script.rst

 - About the ellipsis in the function arguments The ellipsis allows the function to accept any number of arguments other than those specified, which it throws away.
-In NixOS, appears to be a relatively useless feature, because the values passed to the argument function are matched automagically anyway.
+In Nix, appears to be a relatively useless feature, because the values passed to the argument function are matched automagically anyway.
 Or, rather, they aren't cared about until they are accessed.
 E.g. ::

     { pkgs, ajsfhkjasfdjkasfkjasfk}: